Why SWEET supports social workers and other health professionals?

 Understanding “Why SWEET?,” the mission and the vision of the SWEET Institute, in light of the above, all-too-real story, begs the following questions:

-1. How has SWEET emerged to support health professionals, and now, in particular, social workers.
+1. How has SWEET emerged to support health professionals?

 2. How will the SWEET Institute provide a unique comprehensive community for professional development?

-3. What can SWEET do to reach the frontline staff and, at the same time, bridge the communication gap, helping executive teams to become more attuned to their staff and the clients, whom they in turn serve?
+3. What can SWEET do to reach the frontline staff and, at the same time, bridge the communication gap, helping executive teams to continue to work as allies with their staff and the clients, whom they in turn serve?

 A few members of the team weigh in, telling us what brought them to SWEET, what they plan to accomplish, and how much they need your help to be successful.